Brad Nailer vs Finish Nailers – What’s the difference? [2023]

 DEWALT 20V MAX* Cordless Brad Nailer Kit, 18GA (DCN680D1)

-• Micro nose of the battery brad nailer improves line of sight and accuracy of nail placement (Compared to DEWALT DC608)
+• Micro nose improves line of sight and accuracy of nail placement (Compared to DEWALT DC608)

 • Tool-free depth adjustment for precise countersinking of nails